 The Catholic Sacrament of Reconciliation (also known as Penance, or Penance and Reconciliation) has three elements: conversion, confession and celebration.
 In it, we find God’s unconditional forgiveness; and as a result, we are called to forgive others.

 The Sacrament of Confirmation is the final step to be fully initiated into the Catholic Church.
 It completes what was started at Baptism and Holy Eucharist.It is not the end to a process, but the beginning of life as a full member of the community.
 It is an important step, and requires great commitment from the candidate and those chosen to be sponsors.

 TEENS: This Sacrament, especially when recieved by mature teens, indicates a commitment to follow the Baptismal call to "go and preach the Gospel."
 This year (2016-2017), we will be using two or more programs in combination that are recommended by the Diocese of Tucson.
 They are "Decision Point Confirmation Program by Dynamic Catholic" and "Confirmed in Faith by St. Mary's Press."
-Cathedral Confirmation classes for teens are held on Tuesdays from 6pm to 7:30pm in Our Lady's Chapel beginning October 18, 2016.
+Cathedral Confirmation classes for teens are held on Tuesdays from 6pm to 7:30pm in the parish conference room.
 View the Parish Calendar for Teen Confirmation Scheduling.

 For Catholics, the Sacrament of Marriage, or Holy Matrimony, is a public sign that one gives oneself totally to another person.
 It is also a public statement about God: the loving union of husband and wife speaks of family values and also of God’s values.
 Wedding Guidelines

 Adult Sacraments and the Rite of Christian Initiation of Adults (RCIA)